CalSavers Retirement Savings Program: What Small Businesses Need to Know

 - Small business owners support the CalSavers Program.
 Small Business Majority’s scientific opinion polling found two-thirds of small business owners in California support a state retirement savings program that would help small businesses and their employees save for the future.

 - Many small businesses would like to offer retirement options to their employees—to help attract a talented workforce and boost employee morale—but can’t afford the overhead and administrative costs.
-CalSavers will provide a way for small businesses employees to participate in a retirement program without incurring the associated burdens of employer-sponsored retirement programs.
+CalSavers provides a way for small businesses employees to participate in a retirement program without incurring the associated burdens of employer-sponsored retirement programs.

 What are the requirements for small businesses?